ada-abdul-sumair/todo-application/README.md

 ### Retrospectives

-Daily stand-ups, give updates.
-Sometimes done over chat instead of a call - allowing greater flexibility and greater logging of chats
+As part of the Scrum framework, daily retrospectives were held at the earliest time in the mornings to provide updates regarding features, bugs, blockers or any other project detail.
+Retrospectives sometimes took place Google Chat instead of a call via Google Meet; this made technical comments and questions easier to process and respond to appropriately.
+Having only 2 members in the team allowed for greater flexibility in communication methods and timings

 ### Kanban board